Specimens of Archaeopteryx: The eleventh specimen

-In 2011 the discovery of an eleventh specimen was announced.
+In 2011, the discovery of an eleventh specimen was announced.
 It is said to be one of the more complete specimens, but is missing the skull and one forelimb.
 It is privately owned and has yet to be given a name.

-Paleontologists of Ludwig-Maximilians-Universitaet (LMU) in Munich are currently studying it.
+Paleontologists of LMU Munich are currently studying it.
 This specimen reveals previously unknown features of the plumage.
 Foth et al. (2014) describe pennaceous feathers not only on the wings and tail, but on the body and legs, features previously unseen in Archaeopteryx.
 The eleventh specimen provides insight into the original function of pennaceous feathers.
 An analysis of the phylogenetic distribution of pennaceous feathers on advanced maniraptoran theropod dinosaurs and basal birds suggests an original function other than flight.
 Pennaceous feathers thus represent an exaptation and were only later adapted for aerodynamic capabilities, a function that was apparently convergent among different groups within Avialae.
 It is on loan to the Naturmuseum Senckenberg in Frankfurt.